RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

 _InputStation is the product of hard work from the EmulationStation Team (Aloshi and Nils) and the RetroPie Team (petrockblog, joolswills, and gizmo98).
 It is an all-in-one controller configuration module for EmulationStation, RetroArch, and will include other specific emulators in the future such as pifba, mupen64plus, etc._

 ***

+This is integrated into emulationstation and will be the first thing you see when you boot from the RetroPie SD image (3.0) the first time.
+You can also access if from the start menu within emulationstation under the configure option.

 The following diagrams are for the 3 most common controllers: Super Nintendo, Xbox 360, and PlayStation 3.
 They can be used as a reference when configuring your controllers.
 Each emulator page on the wiki has a diagram of the original controller for its respective console that will correspond to the same inputs listed below.

 ## Super Nintendo Controller